GluuFederation/docs-oxd-prod/docs/sources/index.md

 ## Native Libraries

-oxd has defined swagger specification [here](https://github.com/GluuFederation/oxd/blob/version_4.0.beta/oxd-server/src/main/resources/swagger.yaml).
-It is possible to generated native library in your favorite language by [Swagger Code Generator](https://swagger.io/tools/swagger-codegen/)
+oxd APIs are [swaggerized](https://github.com/GluuFederation/oxd/blob/version_4.0.beta/oxd-server/src/main/resources/swagger.yaml)!
+Use the [Swagger Code Generator](https://swagger.io/tools/swagger-codegen/) to generate native libraries for your programming language of choice.

-Check our FAQ about easiest way to generate native client [here](https://gluu.org/docs/oxd/4.0.beta/faq/#what-is-the-easiest-way-to-generate-native-library-for-oxd).
+For more information about generating native clients, [check our FAQ](https://gluu.org/docs/oxd/4.0.beta/faq/#what-is-the-easiest-way-to-generate-native-library-for-oxd).

 ## Compatibility
 oxd 4.0.beta has been tested against the following OAuth 2.0 servers: